Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 https://modrinth.com/modpack/levviatas-nuclear-tech-pack

-Nuclear Tech for 1.12.2 with a side of Refined Storage packaged with a ton of details and quests too at that.
+Nuclear Tech for 1.12.2 with a side of Refined Storage packaged with a ton of quests and nice little details.
 ## Reviews

 "This modpack is real and its coming after me."